 - 20 April 2017: Matt Tickle (a partner at Barnett Waddingham – and Investment Consultant) and I wrote on VoxEU all the way back in 2017 looking at shadow borrowing from defined benefit pension schemes.
 It sort of asks whether we can think about unfunded DB scheme deficits as long-term ‘funding’ given the UK fixed income and banking market structure.
 So it’s not strictly speaking on LDI, but it sort of is.

 - 11 March 2016: longish blog on this site discussing the history and rationale for LDI, before exploring whether it made sense to ever *not* do LDI.
 My angle was basically that from a practical perspective there was insufficient UK rate duration in physical instruments to do this collectively, but that there was for schemes to do this individually.
 And this was problematic.

 Here are some links to stuff I’ve written that is not on this blog:

 Stuff I’ve suggested and the government has done:

-- That HM Treasury sweep the positive carry from BoE QE back to prevent the over-statement of the fiscal deficit, hence reducing it by c.£9bn a year.
+- That HM Treasury sweep the positive carry from BoE QE back to prevent the over-statement of the fiscal deficit, hence reducing it by c.£9bn a year (in late 2012).
 Nicely covered by The Times (pay-walled), and FTAV here.
 (To be fair, they swept all coupons rather than just positive carry, meaning that there will be payments flowing from HMT back to BoE if the QE assets are held to maturity.)
-On the basis of this piece, I expect @never to speak to me.

-- Suggesting that HM Treasury call the War Loan, to deliver a c.£300m present value debt reduction.
+- Suggesting that HM Treasury call the War Loan, to deliver a c.£300m present value debt reduction in October 2014.